 History and Introduction to Chiweenie Dog

-The Chiweenie is a designer dog, bred using cross-breeding techniques between the Dachshund and the Chihuahua.
+The Chiweenie is a mixed breed dog, bred using cross-breeding techniques between the Dachshund and the Chihuahua.
 The breed was discovered entirely by accident at first but proved to be popular amongst dog owners leading to intentional breeding.

-In fact, the first Chixie did not come into existence until the late ’90s.
+In fact, the first Chiweenieor Chixie did not come into existence until the late 90s.
 What is more, is that the American Kennel Club still does not recognize it as a breed because it is a designer dog.
-But that has not stopped dog lovers from starting their very own Chiwee clubs.
+But that has not stopped dog lovers from starting their very own Chiweenie clubs.

-Although the region of origin of the Chiweenie is still a mystery, it is believed that they first appeared in parts of Northern America.
+Although the origin of the Chiweenie is still a mystery, it is believed that they first appeared in parts of Northern America.

 Related: Spaniel Chihuahua Mix